Weekly Fat Loss Analysis: Pros and Cons of 1% Body Weight vs 1–2 Pounds Reduction

 Lifestyle

 Although diet and exercise are always given the most air time, creating an overall healthy lifestyle with beneficial routines and habits is vastly underrated.
-Let’s jump into several options for how to drop body fat in a week and see how a balanced and healthy lifestyle can aid in weight loss.
+Let’s jump into several options for dropping body fat in a week and see how a balanced and healthy lifestyle can aid in weight loss.

 • Ask a friend or family member to help support you and be an accountability partner